 Florence is "pedestrian friendly" because the historic city center is closed to traffic except for residents, taxis and buses.
 Great news for walkers and cyclists, not so great for drivers.

-Our Florence Condo Map
+Our Florence Rental Condo

 This was the condo we rented in Florence, within walking distance of the Arno River and a mile from Fort Belvedere.
 Since it was on the south side of the river, we did not get all the tourist traffic from the city, there were only "locals" up here.
 Immediately below the condo on the Via Romana, was an excellent Espresso Shop that we frequented each morning.